Fun, History-Based Summer Camps

 This camp is free to qualifying families, and signups are by emailing our director.
 Our instructor, Janet Hernandez, will be helping with registration and translation for parents.
 Transportation from the Cottage Grove Library partking lot and snacks/lunches each day are provided.

-This camp is made possible by a generous grant from the Yarg Family Foundation.
+This program is made possible by generous grants from:

 kids playing with puppets at summer camp scec